 Interestingly, this is a lot like buying life insurance.
 There is only one difference, but it is a big one.
 How long does it take you to figure out you have bought a bad mattress?
 One night?
 One week?
 And usually, you can return it with very little or no out-of-pocket expenses.
 But how long does it take you to figure out you bought a bad life insurance policy?
 The alarming answer for most people is not for decades and only when it’s too late.

-We recently had the honor to be inducted into the Forum 400, which is comprised of “the” very best minds in the life insurance business.
+We recently had the honor to be inducted into the Forum 400, which is comprised of some of the very best minds in the life insurance business.
 One of the key note speakers spoke in-depth about the inner workings of a policy and that there are really no two alike.
 You can take the same policy written on the same day on two different lives and one may be in great shape after 15 years, while the other is in jeopardy of lapsing, which means losing your insurance regardless of whether or not you paid your premiums.

 There exists a very interesting environment for life insurance these days.
 On one hand, life expectancy is increasing, which would allow one to assume prices would go down.
 On the other hand, interest rates have been on a downward trend over the past 30 years and have stagnated, which makes prices go up.
 And of course, there is underwriting.
 Believe it or not, underwriters are even looking at your Facebook account before issuing a policy.
 If you say you are a non-smoker, they want to verify it.
 Technology is increasing accuracy.
-So what does this mean for the owner of an existing life insurance policy or someone who needs to buy one?
+So, what does this mean for the owner of an existing life insurance policy or someone who needs to buy one?

 Let’s start with existing owners – it’s time for you to cut into your mattress and see what’s going on.
 It is absolutely imperative you treat your life insurance like your investments.
 You analyze it annually at the very least.
 This doesn’t mean you just read your statement.
 It means you request to see the inner workings of “YOUR” policy based on “what is specific to YOUR policy.”
 Remember, insurance is just like a piece of Swiss cheese.
 You must identify the holes or else you may wake up one day with a notice your policy will be lapsing after years of making premiums.